 Brewery Bounces Back

 As for the brewery, the accident almost put them out of business.
 They lost all the income they would have made on the spilled beer as well as the taxes they had already paid on it.
-Parliament ruled to give them a tax credit to help the company managed to stay afloat.
+But Parliament kindly ruled to give them a tax credit to help the company stay afloat.

 It was a tragic situation and the London newspapers talked of the suffering of the people affected and of the compassion of those who helped them.
 But later, many (probably exaggerated) stories began to circulate.